The Cimarons: History

 As Jamaican natives, they emigrated to London as teenagers.
 In 1962, Locksley Gichie, then age 13, moved to the UK.

 In 1967, Locksley Gichie met Franklyn Dunn in a bus shelter in the rain and subsequently invited Dunn to the youth club in Tavistock Hall, on Tavistock Road, built around 1906, as a Sunday school, for the Methodist Church, High Street, Harlesden, Brent, north-west London.

 They took the name, The Cimarons, after a popular American Western series, set in Oklahoma, Cimarron Strip (1967 CBS).
 The group consisted of Franklyn Dunn (bass), Carl Levy (keyboards), Locksley Gichie (lead guitar), Maurice Ellis (drums) and vocalist Carl Lewis.

 In 1968, they played their first gig at Harlesden Cricket Club.
 Vocalist, Winston Reid (better known as Winston Reedy) joined in 1973.
 They were primarily session musicians at Trojan Records, and backed many artists, including Jimmy Cliff and Dennis Brown, and performed with Bob Marley in 1972.
 They performed at the Edinburgh Reggae Festival in 1973, where they also backed Nicky Thomas's performance of Syl Johnson's original, "Is It Because I'm Black".
 They appeared on Top of the Pops in multiple performances including with Ken Boothe in 1974.
 They were studio musicians and producers on Boothe's Everything I Own album on certain tracks.
 The band often appeared under aliases such as the Hot Rod All Stars or the Soul Messengers.

 Their first album In Time, released on Trojan Records in 1974 featured a rendition of the O'Jays' "Ship Ahoy", "Utopian Feeling", a Johnny Arthey-arranged version of "Over the Rainbow," and "My Blue Heaven".
-Vulcan Records, one of the first independent foundation conscious roots reggae and dub labels in the UK and a sister label to Grounation record label, released their second album On the Rock two years later, which was recorded both in Jamaica at Lee "Scratch" Perry’s Black Ark Studio, Joseph Hoo Kim's Channel One Studios and Randy Chin's recording studio and in England at London's Chalk Farm Studios.
+Vulcan Records, one of the first independent foundation conscious roots reggae and dub labels in the UK and a sister label to the roots rock Grounation record label, released their second album On the Rock two years later, which was recorded both in Jamaica at Lee "Scratch" Perry’s Black Ark Studio, Joseph Hoo Kim's Channel One Studios and Randy Chin's recording studio and in England at London's Chalk Farm Studios.
 The album included a cover of Bob Marley's "Talking Blues" which charted in Jamaica at the number 1 spot for several weeks where it was released on Tommy Cowan's Talent Corp label.
 The album also featured a tribute to Paul Bogle, the leader of the 1865 Morant Bay Rebellion who was made a National Hero by the Jamaican government in 1969.